radiantlogic-v8/documentation-new/documentation/operations-guide/05-inter-cluster-management.md

 It is recommended that configuration migration is performed during non-peak/off hours.

 1. On a node in the primary cluster, open a command prompt and navigate to <RLI_HOME>\bin.
-2. Run vdsconfig passing the resource-traverse -name <name of resource> -instance vds_server.
+2. Run vdsconfig passing the `resource-traverse -name <name of resource> -instance vds_server`.
 The result is a hierarchy depicting the dependencies associated with the resource.
 Therefore, if you were to migrate the resource to another environment, all the needed dependencies must be considered as well.
 For example, if a new naming context named dc=ad needed to be migrated to an existing production environment the following command would traverse the resource and display the dependencies:
 <br><RLI_HOME>/bin/vdsconfig.bat resource-traverse -name dc=ad -instance vds_server

 ```